maliahavlicek/ms4_challenger/README.md

 #### Reset Password Page

 ### Features Left to Implement
-- Monthly and Annual Pricing Tiers.
+- Monthly and Annual Pricing Tiers / Reoccurring payments with Stripe
 - Account Managers/ dual ownership based on Service Levels.
 - Private Comments from challenge masters to members about their entries.
-- Observer Accounts based on Service Levels.
+- Observer Accounts based on Service Level of user
+- Automated reminders when challenge opens and day of closure
 - Challenge Master Designated Time Limits for audio and video file submissions
 - Group Emails initiated by users vs auto generated emails about challenge creation, update, cancellations.
+- Workflow for Inappropriate Content reporting/resolution
+- Policy/Privacy Terms acknowledgement within checkout/registration process

 ## Information Architecture
 Initial Database Structure Considerations, an ERD and details about the Database models, CRUD functionality, model functions and validations can be found in the [DATA.md](documentation/DATA.md) file.